CanadaCanada immigration

 Coming to Canada as a student or a worker could also provide you with a pathway to permanent status if you’re not currently eligible for any permanent residence immigration programs.

-Anyone with a work permit is allowed to live and work in Canada for the duration of the work permit validity period as long as they respect the conditions in the work permit.
+Anyone with a work visa is allowed to work and reside in Canada for the duration of the work permit validity period as long as they respect the conditions in the work permit.

 Open Work Permit: